wrclark/lis3dh/example/README.md

 |  Stream          |   `LIS3DH_FIFO_MODE_STREAM` | FIFO continously writes new data at 1/ODR and will overwrite old data until it is read/emptied.
 See file: `fifo-mode-stream.c`    |
 |  Stream_to_FIFO  |   `LIS3DH_FIFO_STREAM_TO_FIFO`  | FIFO behaves like Stream mode until a set interrupt is activated, then changes to a mode FIFO. |

-### file: interrupts.c
-This device supports two different interrupt "output pins," `INT1` and `INT2`.
-The appropriate flag must be set in either `cfg.pin1` or `cfg.pin2` and the interrupt source must be configured to trigger into `INT1` or `INT2`.

-This file contains example code that listens and receives an interrupt when the FIFO overrun is reached i.e. it is full.

-Note: `pin1.wtm` will NOT trigger if the FIFO size is 32 (default).
-Use `pin1.overrun` if you want an interrupt when the FIFO is full at full size (32.)
+Note: FIFO will not trigger a watermark interrupt (`pin1.wtm`) if the FIFO size is default (32; maximum size).
+To use the watermark interrupt, the FIFO size has to be between [1-31].
+An overrun interrupt (`pin1.overrun`) will always trigger when the FIFO is full, regardless of programmed capacity.

 ### file: single-click.c